animate-object/genius-scraper/README.md

 #### Possible future enhancements:

-* A tie in with the Discogs API to retrieve song titles by album and/or artist.
+* a tie in with the Discogs API to retrieve song titles by album and/or artist.
 This information is not exposed or easily retrieved from the Genius API at the time of writing.

-* A hosted rest API
+* a hosted rest API

 ### To examine and work with the existing code base